Jonathon VandenHombergh, PhD

 External objects get perceived by literally growing into our heads (2025).

-The friendlier AI becomes, the less we can use it for friendship (under review).
+The friendlier AI becomes, the less we can use it for friendship (revise and resubmit).

 Sticks and stones are made of things like the number three (my dissertation).